mecRobLabUniud/franka_emika_ws/src/path_planning/README.md

 Connect also keyboard and mouse if not already connected to Windows PC.
 Both on Windows and this PC, add your trajectory files in the "Desktop/Data_Ottimizzatore/Histrogram/CUSTOM_TRAJ" folder.
 Trajectory data must be organized in a certain way, otherwise programs will not find the correct path.
-On the Windows PC launch "MAIN.vi" program from desktop with double click.
+On the Windows PC launch "Exec_Tests.cmd" program from desktop with double click.
-Select the trajectory you want to perform and all the other setups in the Front Panel, by means of the buttons.
 On this PC, to obtain super user permissions, write on terminal:
 ```shell script
 sudo -s